sunisfighting/sunisfighting.github.io/_pages/about.md

 My research interests include graph representation learning, semi/un/self-supervised learning, and data-driven modeling.
 Email address: sunisfighting@gmail.com.

 <h2 id="news"> News</h2>
+- 01/2023: *I was granted the 1st Outstanding Master Dissertation Award (2022) by Chinese Association of Automation.
+The selection was carried out among the graduates of the past three years.*

 - 01/2023: *My paper titled "Gated Stacked Target-Related Autoencoder: A Novel Deep Feature Extraction and Layerwise Ensemble Method for Industrial Soft Sensor Application" was selected as an ESI Highly Cited Paper.*

 - 08/2022: *One paper was accepted by ICDE 2023.*